Blog posts

 At the National World War II memorial in Washington DC, one veterans day, I sat in the midst of emotional scenes of aging men in wheel chairs, sharing war stories about their time in France with children, grandchildren comrades and friends around them and suddenly I found myself looking into the faces of these men.
 Their medals and their memories proudly on display wondering if one of them might be him?

-“We could tell the difference between British and American planes by the sound of their engines”, my mother would say.
-“If they were British we would carry on playing cards or reading but if they were American, we would run to the shelter like lightening because we knew they would drop their bombs anywhere just to get away from the Germans, make their planes lighter and stretch their fuel further.”
+“We could tell the difference between British and American planes by the sound of their engines”, my mother would explain.
+“If they were British we would carry on playing cards or reading but if they were American we would run to the shelter like lightening because we knew they would drop their bombs anywhere just to get away from the Germans, make their planes lighter and stretch their fuel further.”

 It isn’t only the image of the crater carved into my mother’s memory but that of her next-door neighbour and her severed hands dangling from the wire fence

+the separated their large gardens.
+The rings she wore on every finger removed by the time my mother returned the following day.
 The woman living there had lost her husband, her sons, her entire family and stubbornly refused to leave her house during those raids.
 She had ‘nothing left to live for’ she told neighbours repeatedly and would rather die in her own home than in a shelter full of strangers.
 She got her wish.
 Someone else got her rings and hopefully benefited beyond simply wearing them.

 My mother’s bitterness about the war and hatred towards the Germans remained undiminished until decades later when I lived in Frankfurt and got to know individual Germans through me and finally conceeded that the young could not be blamed for the actions of the older generation.
-I had a sense of her needing to justify my being in a country with a people she loathed and a need to reconcile her emotions with my actions.
-I have no doubt that the stories I told her about the people I knew, of the friends I made, and the shame that some of them shared with me about the war, opened a new door on to solid ground.
+I had a sense of her needing to justify my being in a country living with a people she loathed and a need to reconcile her emotions with my actions.
+I have no doubt that the stories I told her about the people I knew, of the friends I made, and the shame that some of them shared still with me about the war, opened a new door onto solid ground.

 Revisiting the story of that kiss and her time at the chateau, my mother related how she and the other evacuated families had to share the building with the Germans who were housed in the stable blocks as barracks.